In This Section

 The Counseling Service is staffed by psychologists, counselors, an administrative assistant, and a part time consulting psychiatrist affiliated with the University.
 In addition, each year multiple graduate interns and externs contribute to the counseling center staff.

-Dr. Karen Levinson, Ph.D.
+Dr. Karen Levinson, PhD

-Dr. Levinson has been affiliated with SHAC since January 2004, serving as the Assistant Director for 4 years before becoming the Director in the Spring of 2013.
+Dr. Levinson has been affiliated with SHAC since January 2004, serving as the Assistant Director for 4 years before becoming the Director in Spring 2013.
 She works as a Staff Psychologist, providing clinical services as well as overseeing the Counseling Center and Staff.
-Dr. Levinson earned her degree in Clinical Psychology from the University of Delaware, and is a Licensed Psychologist in the state of Pennsylvania.
+Dr. Levinson earned her degree in Clinical Psychology from the Univ. of Delaware, and is a Licensed Psychologist in the state of PA.
 She has worked in a variety of settings including college counseling (University of Delaware and Temple University), Friends Hospital, and community mental health centers (Northwestern Human Services and Community Council For Mental Health and Mental Retardation).

 Counseling Practicum Students

 Alexandra Nicoletti (she/her) is a second year Clinical Psychology PhD student at Rowan University.
 She earned her Bachelors of Science in Psychology at St. Lawrence University.
 She has previous clinical experience working with adolescents with substance use disorders, college students who have experienced sexual violence, and elementary-aged children with ADHD.
 At Rowan, Alexandra works in a research lab dedicated to sexual violence prevention and intervention, along with the promotion of healthy relationships.
 Her professional interests include trauma, sexual health, body image, and relationships.
 Alexandra hopes to work with college students in a clinical setting for the rest of her career which is why she is so excited to gain more experience at SHAC this year!